yangl1996/homepage/content/misc/exploring-stata/index.md

 exterior, the inner space has much to explore.
 I'll note down my findings as a newcomer here on this page.

+### Kitchens

+My office is on G9, but sometimes I go to the kitchens of other floors for drinks.
+Here's a list of kitchens that I have explored

+- G9: An espresso machine and a bean grinder.
+Not super tidy since people tend to grind more than they need, and coffee powder end up on the table.
+- G8: A capsule coffee machine with an abundance of cream and sweetener.
+Plus tea bags, Swiss Miss, and a hot water machine.

 ### Bathrooms

 In the G-Tower (at least floor 8 and 9), the size of bathrooms is